-The MaxProLogic is an FPGA development board that is designed to be user friendly and a great introduction into digital design for anyoneDesigned by Earth People Technology, Ships from United States of America
+The MaxProLogic is an FPGA development board that is designed to be user friendly and a great introduction into digital design for anyoneDesigned by Earth People Technology in United States of America

 Designed and Assembled in the United States of America DEVELOPMENT SYSTEM The MaxProLogic is designed to make digital design easy and cost-effective.
 At Earth People Technology we have years of exp...Read More…